jujumiago/living-civilization-framework/ARTICLE.md

 Civilization exists within Earth's ecosystem.

-Resources are not only materials to consume.
+LCF views resources as more than materials to consume.

-They are relationships that support life.
+They are part of relationships that support life and long-term development.

-A sustainable civilization must consider:
+A sustainable civilization considers:

 * Energy
 * Food